Steve is a New York-based actor, writer and director. He grew up in the suburban New Jersey community of Pompton Lakes.

 Directed by Mel Johnson Jr. and produced by Michael Bomengo & Jeffrey Honigman, the reading featured Thomas Baker, Warren Bub, Laura Carbonell, Ray DeMattis, Jonathan Gregg, Mel Johnson Jr., Steve Monarque, Peter Reznikoff, and was staged managed by Emely Zepeda.
 Previously, the play was workshopped at the Egyptian Theater in Los Angeles, with David Robinson as director.

 by Steve Monarque

 The year.
 1985.
-John Buck, the legendary “local” rock'n'roller, has failed in the music industry and life.
-Now a down-and-out, suicidal alcoholic, John desperately returns to the local dive bar in his small New Jersey town and finds he’s not welcome home.
-Ready to end it all, he meets a mysterious 1940’s cat, who comes to life through a Karaoke machine and croons him into believing the meaning of real love.
-“That’s Life” features an original score of rock’n’roll, 80’s pop, acoustic ballads and a rockin’ audience participation Karaoke contest.
+John Buck, the legendary “local” rock'n'roller, has failed in the music industry… and life.
+Now a down-and-out, suicidal alcoholic, John desperately returns home to the local dive bar he put on the map in his small New Jersey town.
+Ready to end it all, he meets a mysterious 1940’s Crooner who comes to life through a Karaoke machine and reveals to John the meaning of real love.
+A story of revenge, redemption and inspiration, “That’s Life” features an original score of rock’n’roll, 80’s pop, acoustic ballads and a rockin’ audience participation Karaoke contest.